Gravenberch confirms €25m transfer to Bayern Munich from Ajax | Goal.com

 Gravenberch confirms €25m transfer to Bayern Munich from Ajax

-Ryan Gravenberch has confirmed he has signed for Bayern Munich next season after the Dutch international revealed he would join the Bundesliga champions from Ajax in an interview.
+Ryan Gravenberch has confirmed he has signed for Bayern Munich after the Dutch international revealed he would join the Bundesliga champions from Ajax in an interview.

 Though Bayern are yet to officially confirm the transfer, the 20-year-old has long been linked with a switch to Allianz Arena, and has now revealed he will do so.